 - The land value of the site is also directly related to its demandable ground-rent, which is its potential for use in either production or residential capacities.
 The capitalization of this rent gives the land value too.
 Land which is not useful has no value as explained by British economist David Ricardo in 1816.

 Real estate bubbles

 Real estate bubbles direct savings towards rent seeking activities rather than other investments, and can cause recessions (such as in 2008) which damage the entire economy.
-Advocates of the land tax claim that it reduces the speculative element in land pricing, thereby leaving more money for productive capital investment and making the economy more stable.
+Advocates of the land tax claim that it reduces the speculative element in land pricing, thereby making the economy more stable and freeing up more money and attention to more productive capital investment.

 Practical implementation challenges